Hover to see how factors connect to Socioeconomic Status. Then click connected factors to explore strategies related to multiple factors.

 Dot cards build number sense and promote early math skills, particularly Spatial Skills and Non-symbolic Number knowledge.

-Free collaborative play supports learner interests and promotes the development of more complex social interactions.
+Free choice supports learner interests and promotes the development of more complex social interactions.

 As students walk through stations working in small groups, the social and physical nature of the learning supports deeper understanding.